Hubear-MUC/Compilable/readme.txt

-The code of this version was designed a little more readable by setting the closing curly bracket one line down.
+The code of this version was equipped with an empty remark to place some code between the curly brackets of main().

 The program just needs to be invoked.

-The program does not perform any action because main() does not contain any instructions yet.
+The program does not perform any action yet.